lvenerosy/GGNoRe-CPP-API-IntegrationsTest/README.md

 # Logic overview

 - some details, such as how the delay prevents rollbacking, are omitted for clarity.
+- "activation change" refers to the start/stop of the entity's serialization/simulation.
 - "unsimulated" means that the change in activation for a component happened outside of the implementation of its simulator interface, namely `OnSimulateFrame`/`OnSimulateTick`.

 ## Simulation